INVESTOR NOTICE: Investors in - GuruFocus.com

-Robbins+Geller+Rudman+%26amp%3B+Dowd+LLP announces that purchasers or acquirers of 17 Education & Technology Group Inc. (NASDAQ: YQ) publicly traded securities pursuant and/or traceable to the registration statement and related prospectus (collectively, the “Registration Statement”) issued in connection with 17 Education & Technology’s December 4, 2020 initial public offering (the “IPO”) have until September 19, 2022 to seek appointment as lead plaintiff in the 17 Education & Technology class action lawsuit.
-Captioned Zhang v.
-17 Education & Technology Group Inc., No. 22-cv-04937 (C.D.
-Cal.), the 17 Education & Technology class action lawsuit charges 17 Education & Technology as well as certain of its top executives, directors, and underwriters with violations of the Securities Act of 1933.
+Robbins+Geller+Rudman+%26amp%3B+Dowd+LLP announces that purchasers or acquirers of Coinbase Global, Inc. (NASDAQ: COIN) securities between April 14, 2021 and July 26, 2022, inclusive (the “Class Period”) have until October 3, 2022 to seek appointment as lead plaintiff in Patel v.
+Coinbase Global, Inc., No. 22-cv-04915 (D.N.J.).
+The Coinbase class action lawsuit charges Coinbase and certain of its top executive officers with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff, please provide your information here:

+On May 10, 2022, Coinbase disclosed that: “Because custodially held crypto assets may be considered to be the property of a bankruptcy estate, in the event of a bankruptcy, the crypto assets we hold in custody on behalf of our customers could be subject to bankruptcy proceedings and such customers could be treated as our general unsecured creditors.”
+Following this disclosure, the price of Coinbase Class A common stock fell by more than 26%.

+Then, on July 25, 2022, Bloomberg reported that Coinbase is facing an SEC probe into whether it improperly let Americans trade digital assets that should have been registered as securities.
+On this news, the price of Coinbase Class A common stock fell by an additional 21%, further damaging investors.

-THE LEAD PLAINTIFF PROCESS: The Private Securities Litigation Reform Act of 1995 permits any investor who purchased or acquired 17 Education & Technology publicly traded securities pursuant and/or traceable to the Registration Statement issued in connection with the IPO to seek appointment as lead plaintiff.
+THE LEAD PLAINTIFF PROCESS: The Private Securities Litigation Reform Act of 1995 permits any investor who purchased or acquired Coinbase securities during the Class Period to seek appointment as lead plaintiff.
 A lead plaintiff is generally the movant with the greatest financial interest in the relief sought by the putative class who is also typical and adequate of the putative class.
-A lead plaintiff acts on behalf of all other class members in directing the 17 Education & Technology class action lawsuit.
-The lead plaintiff can select a law firm of its choice to litigate the 17 Education & Technology class action lawsuit.
-An investor’s ability to share in any potential future recovery is not dependent upon serving as lead plaintiff of the 17 Education & Technology class action lawsuit.
+A lead plaintiff acts on behalf of all other class members in directing the Coinbase class action lawsuit.
+The lead plaintiff can select a law firm of its choice to litigate the Coinbase class action lawsuit.
+An investor’s ability to share in any potential future recovery is not dependent upon serving as lead plaintiff of the Coinbase class action lawsuit.

 https%3A%2F%2Fwww.rgrdlaw.com%2Fservices-litigation-securities-fraud.html